MP Estate Planning UK

 During your initial consultation, it’s crucial to ask the right questions to gauge the professional’s competence and suitability for your needs.
 Some key questions to consider include:

-• How do you stay updated with changes in estate planning laws and regulations?
+• How do you stay updated with changes in UK trust law, IHT legislation, and HMRC guidance?

 Importance of Experience and Specialisation